kek021/iTunes-Search/README.md

 - ℹ️ Get detailed information about the album
 - 🖼 All images are cached
 - 🔄 All requests persist between application launches in History tab
-- ❌ Delete reques from History list
+- ❌ Delete requests from History list